 - If the members have to make a decision, then there will be a vote on that issue.
 Once the vote is taken we will move onto the next issue.

 If someone is being obnoxious and disrupting the meeting they can be asked to leave.
 The Chairperson can take a vote asking the disrupter to be quiet or leave the meeting.
-This way the disruptive person knows that it is the members that disapprove of his/her behavior, not just the Chairperson.
+This way the disruptive person knows that it is the members that disapprove of their behavior, not just the Chairperson.